 According to renowned psychologist Carl Jung, our unconscious minds are structured into multiple “selves” to organize how we experience different things in life.
 Jung says two major aspects of ourselves are “the persona” and “the shadow self.”

-Your persona defines what we would like to be and how we wish to be seen by the world.
-Your shadow—or ego, as some call it—is the darker part of our unconscious mind that we tend to hideaway.
+Your persona defines who you would like to be and how you wish to be seen by the world.
+Your shadow—or ego, as some call it—is the darker part of your unconscious mind that you tend to hideaway.
 It’s the abstract, repressed part of ourselves that we’ve created as we grew up, largely to contend with the parts of life that we didn’t quite understand, such as abuse, trauma, or just plain confusion.
 Some psychologists also call this “the inner child,” which, if not contended with, tends to come out in our lives as a “wounded child.”

 Living Life in the Shadows